Apostolos-Daniel/toli-io-personal-website/content/post/pandemic-observability.md

 +++
-title =  "Pandemic Observability" tags = ["software", "engineering", "sociotechnical", "pandemic", "observability", "o11y"] date = "2021-07-29"
+title = "Pandemic Observability" tags = ["software", "engineering"] date = "2021-29-07"
+featured = true
 +++

 In the beginning of 2020, we were all faced with an absolute truth: the system is not working the way we all expected.
 Shockingly, a new highly spreadable, deadly virus means that we had to take extreme measures, fight adversity and sadly endure millions of excess deaths.
 In the wake of this tragedy, us humans, responded to the problem in various ways - all of which had one goal: put ourselves in a position where the system can run smoothly eventually again while it was resilient enough to fight issues as they occurred.